samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 ![image](manual_seque.png)

-This will create a new seque.
+This will create a new segue called Show segue to Note Display View Controller.

 > [action]
-> set the identifier to 'ShowExistingNote'.
+> Set the identifier to 'ShowExistingNote'.

 ![image](manual_seque_select.png) ![image](manual_seque_attributes.png)

-Great, let's add support for our new trash can seque.
+Great, let's add support for our new trash can segue.

 > [action]
-> Open `NotesViewController.swift` and add the followig to the `switch` statement in your `unwindToSeque` function.
+> Open `NotesViewController.swift` and add the following to the `switch` statement in your `unwindToSeque` function.
 >
 	case "Delete":
-	    realm.write() {
+	    realm.transactionWithBlock() {
-	        realm.delete(self.selectedNote)
+	        realm.deleteObject(self.selectedNote)
 	    }
 >
         let source = segue.sourceViewController as!
 NoteDisplayViewController
         source.note = nil;
 >
-The trash when clicked will now delete notes.
+The trash can, when clicked, will now delete notes.

-Time to enable the table row selection to trigger the seque to the `Note Display View Controller`.
+Time to enable the table row selection to trigger the segue to the `Note Display View Controller`.

 > [action]
-> Uncomment the following code in your `UITableViewDelegate` extension.
+> Uncomment the following code in your `UITableViewDelegate` extension in NotesViewController.swift.
 >
 	self.performSegueWithIdentifier("ShowExistingNote", sender: self)

-Ah those good handy seque identifiers...
+Ah, those good handy segue identifiers...

 ##Bonus
-You may have noticed we are now perform a `Delete` operation in two seperate places, this seems like a good candidate to refactor and ensure we have a unified function that perhaps takes a note and deletes it, this can then replace both chunks of `Delete` code.
+You may have noticed we are now performing a `Delete` operation in two seperate places.
+This seems like a good candidate to refactor and ensure we have a unified function that takes a note and deletes it.
+This can then replace both chunks of `Delete` code.

+> [solution]
+>
+   func deleteNote(note: RLMObject?) {
+        let realm = RLMRealm.defaultRealm()
+        realm.transactionWithBlock() {
+            realm.deleteObject(self.selectedNote)
+        }
+    }
+>

 ##Displaying the Note

 Time to create an interface to present our Note information and move us towards being able to edit this information.
 > [action]
-> 1. Open `Main.storyboard` and locate your `Note Display View controller Scene`
+> 1. Open `Main.storyboard` and locate your `Note Display View Controller Scene`
-> 2. Add a `Scroll View` to your main `View`, your notes have the potential to contain a lot of content so you want to ensure the user can scroll through them.
+> 2. Add a `Scroll View` to your main `View`.
+Your notes have the potential to contain a lot of content, so you want to ensure the user can scroll through them.
+Be sure to resize it to fit the space between the navigation item at the top and the toolbar at the bottom.
-> 3. Add a `Text Field` to your `Scroll View` near the top, this will be used to display the title.
+> 3. Add a `Text Field` to your `Scroll View` near the top.
+This will be used to display the title.
-> 4. Add a `Text View` in your `Scroll View` and add it below your `Text Field` this will be used to display the content.
+> 4. Add a `Text View` in your `Scroll View` and add it below your `Text Field`.
+This will be used to display the content.

 We have a basic presentation interface, now we need to connect the `Text Field` and `Text View` objects with our `Note Display View Controller`.